 The complexity is often due to data being stored in disparate systems.
 For example, you might store customer names in a marketing platform, and you may have addresses in a separate ordering system.

-If you’re working in a business dealing with large volumes of complex relating to people, processes AND products, implementing MDM software will be a viable option.
-However, if you’re looking to deliver best-in-breed product experiences, PIM will be essential.
+If you’re working in a business dealing with large volumes of complex relating to people, processes AND products, implementing MDM software is a viable option.
+However, if you’re looking to deliver best-in-breed product experiences, PIM is essential.

-Quick to implement and sales-focused, PIM provides you with limitless possibilities.
+After a speedy implementation, PIM provides you with limitless possibilities.
 It enriches products to a high standard, increases profitability, and provides high ROI.
-Overall, you can create stronger relationships with your products and deliver exceptional shopping experiences for your customers.
+Overall, you will create stronger relationships with your products and deliver exceptional shopping experiences for your customers.